balcibora/balcibora/README.md

 ### Hi there 👋
-I am a freshman student at Bilkent University, Ankara, Turkey.
+I am a freshman CS major at Bilkent University, Ankara, Turkey.
 I'm currently learning Java and curious to learn more about artificial intelligence and machine learning.

 <!--